spacebeam/research/web/spacebeam.org/content/updates/howto-train.md

 That's the basics you go out, 16 supply, 16 factory, train 2 marines and put them with 1 scv at front on the ramp, 22 cc, 24 supply, 25 tank, 26 ebay.

-This tutorial will walk you through StarCraft: Brood War bot development with Python, but first we are going to dive deep into Coroutines!
+This tutorial will walk you through StarCraft: Brood War bot development with Python, but first we are going to dive deep into [Coroutines](https://en.wikipedia.org/wiki/Coroutine)!

 Real-time strategy (RTS) games are known to be one of the most complex game genres for humans and machines to play.
-To tackle the task we focus on a message-passing divide-and-conquer approach with zmq and multiple languages, splitting the game into separate components and developing separate systems to solve each.
+To tackle the task we focus on a message-passing divide-and-conquer approach with [ZMQ](https://zeromq.org) and multiple languages, splitting the game into separate components and developing separate systems to solve each task.

-This trend gives rise to a new problem: how to tie these systems together into a functional StarCraft: Brood War playing bot.
+This trend gives rise to a new problem: how to tie these systems together into a functional StarCraft: Brood War playing bot?

 ## Coroutines